spatie/simple-excel/README.md

 #### Manually working with the writer object

-Under the hood this package uses the [box/spout](https://github.com/box/spout) package.
-You can get to the underlying writer that implements `\Box\Spout\Reader\WriterInterface` by calling the `getWriter` method.
+Under the hood this package uses the [openspout/openspout](https://github.com/openspout/openspout) package.
+You can get to the underlying writer that implements `\OpenSpout\Reader\WriterInterface` by calling the `getWriter` method.

 ```php
 $writer = SimpleExcelWriter::create($pathToCsv)->getWriter();